Changing Horse Feeds & Forage Safely:

 Dorsal curvature (frown) occurs when the outer corner upper incisors grow longer than the opposing teeth below.
 In ventral curvature (smile), the outer corner lower incisors grow longer than the opposing teeth above.
 Both misalignments are usually caused by retained baby teeth or abnormal chewing.

-diagonal bite may result from a malocclusion or pain in the cheek teeth that causes a horse to grind feed primarily in one direction.
+A diagonal bite may result from a malocclusion or pain in the cheek teeth that causes a horse to grind feed primarily in one direction.

 Abnormal Wear Patterns